momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{<hint danger>}}

-While these are sometimes useful, **a lot of them** are not applicable to Momentum Mod
+While these are sometimes useful, **a lot of them** are not applicable to Momentum Mod.
-Read through them carefully before deciding to apply them
+Read through them carefully before deciding to apply them.
-If you're not sure if you should use them, please ask in **#map-porting** channel on our [Discord](https://discord.gg/momentummod)
+If you're not sure if you should use them, please ask in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).

 {{</hint>}}